 It’s a spectacle of parades, unbelievable costumes and dancers in the streets donning purple, green and gold—Mardi Gras’ official colors—with great music, food and drink at every turn.

-Most folks know something about Mardi Gras but with a big misconception attached: They think it is exclusive to New Orleans.
-New Orleans has Louisiana’s largest and most known Mardi Gras, but nearly every community in the state has its own version of the annual party.
+Most everyone knows something about Mardi Gras but with a big misconception attached: They think it is exclusive to New Orleans.
+New Orleans has Louisiana’s largest and most well-known Mardi Gras, but nearly every community in the state has its own version of the annual celebration.

-Mardi Gras refers to events leading up to Ash Wednesday, the first day of Lent.
-Mardi Gras, this year on Feb.
-9, is French for Fat Tuesday, which refers to the practice of eating rich foods before the religious obligations of Lent.
+Carnival Season refers to the 41 days leading up to Ash Wednesday, the first day of Lent.
+Mardi Gras, is French for Fat Tuesday, which refers to the practice of eating rich foods before the religious obligations of Lent.
 The period leading up to Mardi Gras Day, which falls on Feb.
 25 this year, is known as the Carnival season.

-Parades are the most popular public activity during the days leading up to Fat Tuesday.
+Parades are the most popular public activity during the days leading up to Mardi Gras.
 Parades are organized by private social clubs called krewes.
 The New Orleans area has more than 60 parading krewes and there are many more throughout the state.
-Multiple parades are staged in cities including Baton Rouge, Shreveport, Lafayette, Lake Charles and Houma.
+Multiple parades are staged in cities including Baton Rouge, Shreveport, Lafayette, Lake Charles, Houma and more!

 Parades include elaborate floats and krewe members in themed costumes.
 Riders throw tens of thousands of colored beads, themed cups, doubloons (commemorative coins), trinkets, toys and items of humorous or historical nature.
-Marching between floats are local bands, clowns and flambeau carriers who illuminate night parades with torches.
+Marching between floats are bands, dance teams and flambeau carriers who illuminate night parades with torches.

-An unusual Mardi Gras celebration is found in the rural areas in south Louisiana’s Cajun Country such as Mamou, Eunice and Church Point.
-The Courir de Mardi Gras, or the running of the Mardi Gras, involves costumed locals going house to house on horseback, performing tricks and stunts in an effort to secure donations of chicken, sausage, vegetables and rice that will be used at the end of the day to make a massive gumbo for a community street party, usually featuring live Cajun and zydeco music.
+An unusual Mardi Gras celebration is found in the more rural areas in south Louisiana’s Cajun Country such as Mamou, Eunice and Church Point.
+The Courir de Mardi Gras, or the running of the Mardi Gras, involves costumed participants going house to house on horseback, performing tricks and stunts in an effort to secure donations of chicken, sausage, vegetables and rice that will be used at the end of the day to make a massive gumbo for a community street party, usually featuring live Cajun and zydeco music.
 All are welcome to participate in Courir de Mardi Gras and is a one-of-a-kind experience.